mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Any deliveries designated to you will be stored along with the updated tracking information.

+## For Sale

+A list of items you have for-sale.
+A default price and media is uploaded and managed from the operating systems.

 ## College Degrees

 All college degrees will be added to your personal profile by licensed .colleges